Click here to translate this page to any language.

-Our 9229 Day Road location where you'll find our farm stand and where you
+Our 9229 Day Road location where you will find our farm stand and where you

 can pick raspberries and pumpkins.
 Our 13610 Manzanita Road location is

-where you'll find Christmas trees.
+where you will find Christmas trees.
 We have you covered every season of the

 year.
 We grow raspberries, pumpkins, winter squash, gourds, ornamental corn,